-- 2) The beneficiary meets both of the following requirements in a) and b), below: - a) The beneficiary has at least one (1) of the following: - i.
-A significant impairment. - A reasonable probability of significant deterioration in an important area of life functioning. - A reasonable probability of not progressing developmentally as appropriate. - iv.
-A need for SMHS, regardless of presence of impairment, that are not included within the mental health benefits that a Medi-Cal managed care plan is required to provide.
+- b.
+The beneficiary meets both of the following requirements in i) and ii), below: - i.
+The beneficiary has at least one of the following: - 1) A significant impairment - 2) A reasonable probability of significant deterioration in an important area of life functioning - A reasonable probability of not progressing developmentally as appropriate. - 4) A need for SMHS, regardless of presence of impairment, that are not included within the mental health benefits that a Medi-Cal managed care plan is required to provide.